-Lincoln University's School of Education is the first teacher-preparation institution in the nation to implement Instructional Technology - enhancing Missouri's Instructional Networked Teaching Strategies.
-Teacher education candidates can earn an Instructional Technology Certificate by completing four courses which may be included in the Instructional Technology Area of Concentration.
+Lincoln University's School of Education is the first teacher-preparation institution in the nation to implement a certification program for Instructional Technology.
+Teacher candidates can earn an Instructional Technology (Cre@te) Certificate by completing four courses in the Instructional Technology Area of Concentration.
 Instructional Technology strategies transform classrooms into places for learning where teachers and students use multimedia tools to better understand the world, work together and achieve at new and higher levels.
 Initial research indicates that Instructional Technology strategies are effective in closing the achievement gap.